-AUSTIN (KXAN) — At a virtual event hosted Tuesday through the University of Texas at Austin, an expert on economic impacts on women emphasized that bringing additional support to childcare and children’s education programs will be an important piece of helping women recover from the fallout of COVID-19.
+AUSTIN (KXAN) — At a virtual event hosted Tuesday through the University of Texas at Austin, an expert in the ways women have been impacted by the economy emphasized that bringing additional support to childcare and children’s education programs will be an important piece of helping women recover from the fallout of COVID-19.

 “As childcare centers closed, that very much impacted women workers,” said Heidi Hartmann, President Emerita and Senior Research Economist with the Institute for Women’s Policy Research.